-The North Dakota Trade Office has partnered with The University of North Dakota’s College of Business & Public Administration for the third installment of the UND Export Management Course.
+The North Dakota Trade Office has once again partnered with North Dakota State University for the third installment of the NDSU Export Management course.
 The 12-week course is offered to students as well as business professionals and prepares attendees for expansion into the global marketplace.
-For exporters, the class will run from Aug.
-31 – Nov.
-16, 2011.
+For exporters, the class will run from Jan.
+10 – April 3, 2012.

 The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) published a notice in the Federal Register on October 12, 2011, announcing the issuance of a general license for the export of food products to Iran and Sudan.
 Previously, exports to the two countries required specific one-year licenses from OFAC; these new regulations will open the trade corridor for North Dakota food product companies who are interested in exporting to Iran and Sudan.